China pays big to expand its clout along the new Silk Road

 President Xi Jinping set out his vision during a September 2013 visit to Kazakhstan and on Saturday he announced an initial $40 billion for a “Silk Road fund” to invest in infrastructure and industrial and financial cooperation, aiming to “break the connectivity bottleneck” in Asia.

-The modern-day Silk Road starts at Tuanjie Village, the name - meaning “solidarity” - given to a railway station encircled by container depots in Chongqing, a city of 30 million where laptop maker Hewlett Packard and Apple supplier Foxconn have factories, among others.
+The modern-day Silk Road starts at a railway station encircled by container depots in the village of Tuanjie (which means “solidarity”) in Chongqing, a city of 30 million where laptop maker Hewlett Packard (HPQ.N) and Apple (AAPL.O) supplier Foxconn (2354.TW) have factories, among others.

 The first stirrings of this new Silk Road predate Xi’s plan: a direct train to Duisburg in Germany left Chongqing in 2011.